 Witnet mining uses a probabilistic BFT-alike consensus algorithm, so no Proof-of-Work is necessary.
 In addition, is written in Rust, one of the most performance-focussed and secure programming languages available.
 When compiled, the resulting binary is tailored to each specific platform, which guarantees near-zero overhead.

 The hardware requirements for running a full node are therefore incredibly low.
-Obviously, the more resources you spare when provisioning your machine, the better it will perform and the better it will stand the test of time.
+Obviously, the more resources you spare when provisioning your machine, the better it will perform and the less likely you are to face problems.

 This is a quick checklist on what to look for:

 - Any modern laptop or desktop will run it flawlessly.

 - Virtual private servers (VPS) should work too.
 Here is a tutorial to set up a Witnet node on the popular VPS service, Digital Ocean.
 Take into account however that some cloud providers may restrict the use of blockchain protocols.
 Also, your node may get poor connectivity with the rest of the network because of bucketing, especially if you are running the node from a popular IP range (for example, from a well-known VPS service such as Digital Ocean).

 - Raspberry Pis, especially the Pi 3 Model B and Pi 4 Model B, are also supported and, in our experience, are a great, inexpensive way of running a Witnet node.
-Here is a tutorial on how to set up a Witnet node on a Raspberry Pi and here is a $15 Raspberry Pi Zero is capable of mining blocks on the Witnet Testnet.
+Here is a tutorial on how to set up a Witnet node on a Raspberry Pi and here is a $15 Raspberry Pi Zero mining blocks on the Witnet Testnet in 2019.